nsaylan/Cohort-19/devops/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

         - containerPort: 80
 ```

-2. Deploy the application with following command.
+2. Deploy the application with the following command.

 ```bash
 kubectl apply -f myapp.yml